maghoff/mustachio/README.md

 In this model, no output can happen before the rendering is finished, and no rendering or output can happen before all the data has been collected.
 This is often good enough!
-However, a streaming model offers greater flexibility and can give better performance.
+However, a streaming model offers greater flexibility, can give better performance and it can be a better fit in an otherwise asynchronous environment such as node.js.

 In Mustachio these three steps happen interleaved, in a streaming fashion.
 This means rendering can proceed as soon as the relevant data becomes available.
-Consequently, Mustachio will be able to respond immediately to many requests.
+Consequently, Mustachio will be able to respond immediately to many requests instead of waiting until the last bit of data trickles in.
 It also means flow control works, so rendering and gathering of input data can be suspended when the client can not keep up.
 This frees up resources for handling other requests.

 The [examples][examples] directory contains examples that highlight different qualities of the streaming model: